aklowther/Toggle-Sound-Output-On-Hotkey-With-Notification-Center-Output/README.md

-# Toggle-Sound-Output-On-Hotkey-With-Notification-Center-Output
-Toggles  Sound preferences between sources
+# Keyboard Shortcut to Toggle  Sound Output Devices
+Toggles sound sound output device on hotkey with notification center output.

+See Readme file inside the Alfred Workflow for additional setup details.